 Pursuant to the License Agreement, the Company granted Allogene Overland an exclusive license to develop, manufacture and commercialize certain allogeneic CAR T cell candidates directed at four targets, BCMA, CD70, FLT3, and DLL3, in the JV Territory.
 As consideration, the Company would also be entitled to additional regulatory milestone payments of up to \$40.0 million and, subject to certain conditions, tiered low-to-mid single-digit sales royalties.
-Subsequent to entering into the License Agreement, Allogene Overland assigned the License Agreement to a wholly owned subsidiary, Allogene Overland BioPharm (HK) Limited (Allogene Overland HK).
+Subsequent to entering into the License Agreement, Allogene Overland assigned the License Agreement to a wholly-owned subsidiary, Allogene Overland BioPharm (HK) Limited.
 On April 1, 2022, Allogene Overland HK assigned the License Agreement to Allogene Overland Biopharm (PRC) Co., Limited.

-Promises that the Company concluded were distinct performance obligations in the License Agreement included: (1) the license of intellectual property and delivery of know-how, (2) the manufacturing license, related know-how and support, (3) know-how developed in future periods, and (4) participation in the joint steering committee.
+Promises that the Company concluded were distinct performance obligations in the License Agreement included: (1) the license of intellectual property and delivery of know-how, (2) the manufacturing license, related know-how and support, (3) if and when available know-how developed in future periods, and (4) participation in the joint steering committee.

-In order to determine the transaction price, the Company evaluated all the consideration to be received during the duration of the contract.
-Fixed consideration exists in the form of the upfront payment and the Seed Preferred Shares in Allogene Overland.
+In order to determine the transaction price, the Company evaluated all the payments to be received during the duration of the contract.
+Fixed consideration exists in the form of the upfront payment.
 Regulatory milestones and royalties were considered variable consideration.
 The Company constrains the estimated variable consideration when it assesses it is probable that a significant reversal in the amount of cumulative revenue recognized may occur in future periods.
 Milestone fees were constrained and not included in the transaction price due to the uncertainties of research and development.
 The Company re-evaluates the transaction price, including the estimated variable consideration included in the transaction price and all constrained amounts, in each reporting period and as uncertain events are resolved or other changes in circumstances occur.

-The Company estimated the fair value of the shares of Seed Preferred Stock at \$79.0 million, using probability adjusted future cash infusions based on the upfront and certain quarterly cash payments of \$117.0 million committed by
+The shares of Series Seed Preferred Stock were accounted for as part of the Company's joint venture and equity method accounting upon formation of the joint venture, and as such, were excluded from the transaction price.
+The Company determined that the initial transaction price consists of the upfront payment of \$40.0 million.
+The allocation of the transaction price is performed based on standalone selling prices, which are based on estimated amounts that the Company would charge for a performance obligation if it were sold separately.
+The transaction price allocated to the license of intellectual property and delivery of know-how will be recognized upon grant of license and delivery of know-how.
+The transaction price allocated to (i) the manufacturing license, related know-how and support services, (ii) if and when available know-how developed in future periods, and (iii) participation in the joint steering committee, will be recognized over time as the services are delivered.
+Funds received in advance are recorded as deferred revenue and will be recognized as the performance obligations are satisfied.